check-spelling/check-spelling-docs/Feature:-Flag-homoglyphs-in-words.md

 # Flag homoglyphs in words

 ## Background
-People often replace `c` with `с` (especially because of a certain keymap where they're on the same key but using a different shift-state).
+People often replace `c` with `с` (especially because of a certain keyboard layout where they're on the same key but using a different shift-state).

 One problem with this is that homoglyphs result in search failures.